StreakYC/react-float-anchor/README.md

-* `parentNodes(node)` takes a DOM node, and returns an iterator that yields the node and then each parentNode, unless the current node is a `float` element's container div, then its corresponding `anchor` DOM node will be yielded next instead.
+* `parentNodes(node)` takes a DOM node, and returns an iterator that yields the node and then each parentNode, unless the current node is a `float` element's container div, then its corresponding anchorRef DOM node will be yielded next instead.
 This is useful when you are listening to events from the entire page and need to determine whether an event's target is logically contained by a React component that has children that use FloatAnchor.